 If you do decide to offer employer-sponsored health insurance to your employees, it turns out there’s not much of a difference between the cost large (200+ employees) and small (3-199 employees) employers pay.

 Total Cost for 2019

 On average, the cost of offering health benefits to employees reached $14,800 per employee in 2019, up from $14,099 in 2018.
-This represents a five percent rise in costs for the sixth year in a row.
+This represents a 5 percent rise in costs for the 6th year in a row.
 In contrast, wages rose 2.6 percent, on average, and inflation was 2.5 percent for the same time frame.

 What’s Included in that Cost?

 Employers contribute to the cost of their employees’ health plans in the form of premiums and prescription drug benefits.
-And like anything healthcare-related, the cost of premiums depends on multiple factors: location, employee demographics, number of plan participants, plan carrier, plan structure and network providers.
+Like anything healthcare-related, the cost of premiums depends on multiple factors such as location, employee demographics, number of plan participants, plan carrier, plan structure and network providers.
 For example, a high deductible health plan (HDHP) costs an employer $5,004, on average, for an individual, while a preferred provider organization (PPO) will cost $5,653, on average.
 Also, workers at small companies have cheaper family coverage than workers at large companies ($18,739 per employee vs. $19,972 per employee).